 The event is titled Architecture of Decency, Enjoyment and Degrowth as part of the Open Lecture Series Fortuitous Encounters from the Leeds School of Architecture.
 The event will feature presentations by Maria Smith (Buro Happold) and Andrew Freear (Rural Studio).
-It is organised by Simon Warren and Tom Vigar, and will be moderated with the support of BA3 architecture students.
+It is organised by Simon Warren and Tom Vigar, and will be moderated with the support of third year architecture students.

 Wednesday 10 February 2021, 17:00 – 18:30.